EOPF-Explorer/landing-page/index.md

   <summary>
     <p class="bold">+ What is Web-Optimized Zarr?</p>
   </summary>
     Web-optimized Zarr (WOZ) provides a set of additional recommendations on top of the GeoZarr specification for optimal browser-based analysis and visualization.
-The specific recommendations are still under development.</p>
+The specific recommendations are still under development.
 </details>
 <details>
   <summary>